-Payers of excise tax are entities manufacturing excisable merchandise, including on a give-and-take basis, within the Kyrgyz Republic, and/or importing excisable merchandise to the Kyrgyz Republic such as:
+Payers of excise tax are entities manufacturing excisable merchandise, including on a giveand-take basis, within the Kyrgyz Republic, and/or importing excisable merchandise to the Kyrgyz Republic such as:

 - Ethyl alcohol;

 - Malt beer;

 - Alcoholic drinks;

-- Mixtures of alcoholic and non-alcoholic drinks;

-- Tobacco products and other products containing tobacco;

-- Jewellery and other items or their parts made of precious metals or metals plated with precious metals;

-- Oil and oil products.
+- Mixtures of alcoholic and non-alcoholic drinks; - Tobacco products and other products containing tobacco and nicotinecontaining liquids for use in e-cigarettes; - Jewellery and other items or their parts made of precious metals or metals plated with precious metals; - Oil and oil products.

-The objects of taxation are:

-• Manufacture in the Kyrgyz Republic or import to the Kyrgyz Republic of excisable merchandise;
+The objects of taxation are manufacture in the Kyrgyz Republic or import to the Kyrgyz Republic of excisable merchandise.